Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements

 This result matches the prediction derived from the COSMOS catalog for the CSST photometric surveys \citep{47-gong2019cosmology}.
 We employ identical galaxy distributions for both lensing and source samples to better constrain the photo-$z$ uncertainty \citep[see e.g.][]{83-2020JCAP...12..001S}.

-For the normalized redshift distributions $n_i^g$ of lens and source galaxies in each tomographic bin, we introduce the shift parameter $\Delta z_i$ and stretch parameter $\sigma_i^z$ to account for potential uncertainties \citep{84-2022MNRAS.513.5517C,85-2022PhRvD.106j3530P}.
+For the normalized redshift distributions $n_i^g$ of lens and source galaxies in each tomographic bin, we introduce the shift parameter $\Delta z_i$ and stretch parameter $\sigma_i^z$ to account for potential uncertainties \citep{84-2022MNRAS.513.5517C}.
+The shift parameter $\Delta z_i$ accounts for an additive shift to the mean redshift of each bin due to the global bias in the photo-$z$ calibration, and the stretch parameter $\sigma_i^z$ denotes the uncertainty on the width of the redshift distribution \citep{85-2022PhRvD.106j3530P}.
 Then the galaxy redshift distribution for each tomographic bin is given by

 where $\bar{z}_i=\int_{z_{i,\rm min}}^{z_{i,\rm max}}zn_i^g(z)dz$ is the mean redshift of the $i$-th tomographic bin.
 We show the galaxy redshift distributions of the CSST photometric survey in Figure \ref{fig_Gdistribution}.
 More details of the galaxy catalog construction can be found in {\cite{81-2024arXiv241019388X}}.
 We can find that the CSST photo-$z$ distribution peaks at $z\approx0.6$, and can extend to $z>3$, which is consistent with the previous works \citep[e.g.][]{82-2018MNRAS.480.2178C,47-gong2019cosmology}.